 Priyanka Chopra opens up about her experiences of body shaming

-From being Miss World 2020 to becoming an international star, Priyanka Chopra’s journey may appear a joyride for many.
-But, the realty is even this ride wasn’t without her share of “ups and downs”.
+From being Miss World 2020 to becoming an international star, Priyanka Chopra journey may appear a joyride for many.
+But, the reality is even this ride wasn’t without her share of “ups and downs”.

 The globally-acclaimed actor opened up about her dark experiences in the entertainment world in her recent appearance on the Victoria’s Secret’s VS Voices podcast.

-“Obviously, being raised in the industry and having such a tight lens on what my shape was, what my figure was or what my measurements were, minutely looking at every part of me, I kind of grew up for a while in my 20s, thinking that was normal,” she said.
+“Being raised in the industry and having such a tight lens on what my shape was, what my figure was, or what my measurements were, minutely looking at every part of me, I kind of grew up for a while in my 20s, thinking that was normal,” she said.

-Talking about the pressure of being perfect and meeting the “unrealistic standards of beauty”, she admitted to have never used her natural hair texture for years.
-“I used to always just have blown out hair,” she revealed.
+Talking about the pressure of being perfect and meeting the “unrealistic standards of beauty”, she admitted to having never used her natural hair texture for years.
+“I used to always just have blown-out hair,” she revealed.
 It was time, as Priyanka suggested, when she had to think of addressing the needs of her public self than nurturing and caring for herself as a person.

 It’s all about the body…

 The White Tiger actress recalled the ‘dark’ phase when she was facing severe criticism over her changing body following her father’s demise.